Stehnachm/OOD-Final-Project/LanguagePurpose.md

 Java was started as a project called "Oak" by James Gosling in June 1991.
 Gosling's goals were to implement a virtual machine and a language that had a familiar C-like notation but with greater uniformity and simplicity than C/C++.

 ### What problems was the language trying to address?
-Java emphasis on speed
+Java emphasized speed

 ### Is the language a reaction to a previous language or a replacement for another language?
-The language derives much of its syntax from C and C++, but it has fewer low-level facilities than either of them.
+The language derives much of its syntax from C and C++, though it has fewer low-level facilities than either of them.